vitiral/artifact/README.md

 source tells a developer which specification the code implements, and it is easy to navigate the code repository by just browsing the design documents.

-Furthermore, if the name of an artifact changes, `art check` will tell you where your dangling references are.
+Furthermore, if the name of a design doc changes, `art check` will tell you where your dangling references are.
 Never again will you have to be scared of refactoring your design documents, it is as easy as refactoring your code.